-The following are pictures of the ASUS S370 Series CPU Cards with black plastic retainers attached to the edge.
+The following are the current ASUS S370 Series CPU Cards with black plastic retainers attached to the edge.
 The retainer fins are used to hold the ASUS S370 Series CPU Cards in place using the motherboard's Slot 1 retention mechanisms.